fropcore/Clacks-Overhead-Tribute/README.md

 # X-Clacks Overhead Tribute

 WordPress/ClassicPress plugin to add an `X-Clacks-Overhead` tribute header.
-Default message: `GNU Ozzy Osbourne (The Prince of Darkness)`.
+Default message: `Ozzy "The Prince of Darkness" Osbourne`.

 Settings in **Settings → Clacks Tribute**.